TacoWolf/garden/pages/programming language.md

 - > a system of notation for writing computer programs. - [Wikipedia](https://en.wikipedia.org/wiki/Programming_language)
 - programming languages are usually split into *syntax* (the way things are typed) and *semantics* (what the typed things mean). these are usually defined by a formal language.
-	- some languages have big fancy reference standards, like [[c]], which has a fancy and expensive
+	- some languages have big fancy reference documents
+		- (like [[c]], which is accompanied by a fancy and expensive iso standard) -